XIX GmbH

 The company seems to have been founded before 1998 and gone out of business in about 2009.

-The company was organized as a Gesellschaft mit beschränkter Haftung, a Swiss limited liability company.
+It was organized as a Gesellschaft mit beschränkter Haftung, a Swiss limited liability company.

 In 2003, the company had a wide range of paragliders in their line, including the beginner Smile, the beginner to intermediate Art, the intermediate Form and Inter, the performance Top and the Sens competition wing series.

 Aircraft

 Summary of aircraft built by XIX: